 Members & roles

 Everyone signs in with a single Hyrax login — sign in with GitHub, with Google, or with a one-time code sent to your email — so there are no separate Hyrax passwords to manage.
-On the Team plan, your whole team works in one workspace together; each member has a role that sets what they can do by default, and every workspace has exactly one account owner.
+Your whole team works in one workspace together on either plan; each member has a role that sets what they can do by default, and every workspace has exactly one account owner.
 Membership lives on the Members page, under Workspace in the sidebar.

 How teammates join